SharePoint/sp-dev-docs/docs/sp-add-ins/get-started-creating-provider-hosted-sharepoint-add-ins.md

 <a name="Setup"> </a>

 There are many ways to set up a development environment for SharePoint Add-ins.
 This section explains the simplest way.
 For alternatives, see  [Additional resources](#bk_addresources).
-\

 ### Get the tools

-- If you don't already have **Visual Studio** 2013 or later installed, install it using the instructions at [Install Visual Studio](http://msdn.microsoft.com/library/da049020-cfda-40d7-8ff4-7492772b620f.aspx).
+- If you don't already have **Visual Studio** 2013 or later installed, install it by using the instructions at [Install Visual Studio](http://msdn.microsoft.com/library/da049020-cfda-40d7-8ff4-7492772b620f.aspx).
 We recommend using the [latest version from the Microsoft Download Center](https://www.visualstudio.com/downloads/download-visual-studio-vs).

 - Visual Studio includes the **Microsoft Office Developer Tools for Visual Studio**.
 Sometimes a version of the tools is released between updates of Visual Studio.
 To be sure that you have the latest version of the tools, run the [installer for Office Developer Tools for Visual Studio 2013](http://aka.ms/OfficeDevToolsForVS2013), or the [installer for Office Developer Tools for Visual Studio 2015](http://aka.ms/OfficeDevToolsForVS2015).